kvikee

 The Technological Arms Race

-A surprising point in the announcement is the fact that the Japanese market will react to these changes much faster—as early as May 25th.
-The price of 59,980 yen is not accidental; it is a result of tensions between the local currency and global semiconductor import costs.
-Nintendo is operating in a crisis management mode here, trying to protect its margins in the home country against drastic exchange rate fluctuations that hit the financial results of Japanese tech corporations hard last year.
+The Japanese market will feel the changes soonest – as early as May 25th.
+The price of 59,980 yen is the result of tensions between the local currency and global semiconductor import costs.
+Nintendo is in crisis management mode to protect its domestic margins from exchange rate fluctuations.

 Global Crisis Logistics

-It is also worth noting the logistics costs.
-Sea and air transport have become nearly 30% more expensive compared to pre-pandemic levels.
-Nintendo, possessing a massive global distribution network, feels this directly.
-Will the consumer feel this only in the hardware price?
-Probably not.
-We can also expect leaner retail packages, where extras or free game codes that were once standard will disappear from the boxes.
-This is a hidden form of price increase that allows the company to maintain its "friendly" brand image while cutting additional costs.
+Add to this the cost of transportation.
+Sea and air freight have become nearly 30% more expensive compared to pre-pandemic levels.
+Nintendo, with its massive global distribution network, feels this directly.
+Will consumers feel this only in the console price?
+Unlikely.
+Expect leaner retail packages, with extras or free game codes disappearing from the boxes.

-We can expect competition within the video game industry to intensify even further.
-When Nintendo raises the price bar for its devices, it opens the door for Sony and Microsoft to maintain higher prices for their current generations for longer.
-As a result, consumers might be trapped in a kind of "price freeze," where hardware discounts become rarer, and console lifecycles are extended indefinitely to maximize profits from each unit sold.
+Expect the competition to intensify further.
+When Nintendo raises the price bar, it gives Sony and Microsoft the green light to maintain higher prices for their current-gen consoles.
+As a result, consumers might face a “price freeze” with fewer discounts and extended console lifecycles.

-Nintendo is risking a lot.
-If the Switch 2 doesn't offer the quality that justifies that $500, the brand might face resistance unseen since the Wii U days.
-However, from an investor's perspective, this is a necessary move to maintain profitability in an era of technological cost inflation.
-It's not just a price increase.
-It's a message: advanced technology in your pocket costs money, and the days of "cheap" have been replaced by "quality at any price."
-Are you ready to pay this tax on the new generation?
+Nintendo is playing a high-stakes game.
+If the Switch 2 doesn’t deliver quality that justifies that $500 price tag, the brand may face resistance not seen since the Wii U era.
+Yet from an investor’s perspective, this move is necessary to maintain profitability in an era of technological inflation.
+It’s not just a price increase – it’s a clear message: advanced technology in your pocket comes at a cost, and the days of cheap gaming are over.

 What do you think?